Siramez/YunusUnity/README.md

-Yo
-This is the SimonSays game prototype using makey-makey technology to play
+This is the SimonSays game prototype using makey-makey technology to play.